List of Hot Adult Contemporary number ones of 1991

-Only two artists achieved more than one number one during the year.
+Only two artists achieved more than one AC number one during the year.
 Amy Grant had two chart-toppers and spent a total of six weeks at number one with "Baby Baby" and "That's What Love Is For", both taken from the album Heart in Motion.
 Grant had experienced significant success in the contemporary Christian music field since the late 1970s, but had begun to move into the secular market in the late 1980s.
-Heart in Motion was her first album to be primarily targeted at top 40 radio, and five of its songs reached the top 5 of the AC chart.
+Heart in Motion was her first album to be primarily targeted at top 40 radio, and five of its songs reached the top five of the AC chart.
 Michael Bolton was the only artist to achieve three Hot Adult Contemporary number ones in 1991 and topped the chart for a total of ten weeks with "Love Is a Wonderful Thing", "Time, Love and Tenderness" and "When a Man Loves a Woman", giving him the highest number of weeks atop the chart of any act in 1991.
 "Love Is a Wonderful Thing" was the only song to be displaced from number one and return to the top spot.
 The final number one of the year was "Keep Coming Back" by Richard Marx, which spent the final two weeks of the year in the top spot.